SrujanKumar-K/Blogpost/Solarmarker/README.md

 ### Code Analysis
 #### **Stage1**
 "Dnspy" tool is used to analyze the dissassembled code.
 It is heavily obfucated with large randomied classes and function names.
-It shows that AES-CBS encryption is being used and attibutes such IV&Key are comes on the fly to decoded the obfuscated content.
+In main, it shows that AES-CBS encryption is being used and attibutes such _IV&Key_ is comes on the fly to decoded the obfuscated content.

 ![image](https://user-images.githubusercontent.com/71969773/175199348-729b64e9-deea-408a-96c5-619cfb591a25.png)
 |:--:|